Pdevadiga45/Personalized-Student-Recommendation/README.md

 Visual representation of the user's average accuracy across all quiz topics, offering insights into areas of strength and improvement opportunities.

 ![Average Accuracy](https://github.com/user-attachments/assets/bcac31e6-ae68-411d-b45e-d7d6331a7266)

+## Student Persona

+**What is a Student Persona?**
+A "persona" is a descriptive label assigned to a user based on their performance across quizzes.
+It categorizes users into distinct groups, providing insights into their strengths and areas for improvement.

+**How Personas are Determined**
+Personas are calculated by analyzing **average speed** and **accuracy**, dividing performance into four quadrants:

+1. **The Prodigy**
+   - High speed and high accuracy.
+   - Represents exceptional performance with balanced efficiency and precision.

+2. **The Speedster**
+   - High speed but lower accuracy.
+   - Indicates efficiency in answering but highlights room for improving precision.

+3. **The Perfectionist**
+   - High accuracy but lower speed.
+   - Reflects meticulousness and careful problem-solving with potential for increased efficiency.

+4. **The Explorer**
+   - Lower speed and lower accuracy.
+   - Signifies a learning phase with opportunities for growth and skill-building.